Setting the scene: using audio-visual tools to train peacekeepers to respond

-“Then he began to rape me,” recalls a third woman, adding her story to the series of testimonies that give a gripping human account of the impact of rape used as a weapon of war in the Democratic Republic of the Congo.
+“Then he began to rape me,” winces a third woman, adding her story to the series of testimonies that give a gripping human account of the impact of rape used as a weapon of war in the Democratic Republic of the Congo.

 These stories are part of a teaching video that is being used in an innovative scenario-based training programme for UN peacekeepers piloted by UN Women and the Department of Peacekeeping Operations (DPKO) on behalf of UN Action Against Sexual Violence in Conflict and with the support of the Office of the Special Representative of the Secretary-General on Sexual Violence in Conflict.